parisepigenetics/Methylator-Documentation/docs/index.md

 <small>Maintained by [BiBs](mailto:bibsATparisepigenetics.com).
 Last update : 25/04/2024.
 Methylator v0.1. </small>

+Methylator is a complete Snakemake workﬂow to analyse DNA methylation data.
+Methylator runs in a dedicated Apptainer image to allow for reproducibility and was optimized to compute effciently the data on HPC clusters such as the ones from the IFB and iPOP-UP networks.
+We aim to make those complex analyses do able by biologists with no or little bioinformatics background.

 !!! warning
     This is a BETA version of the workflow, and of this documentation!
 There is no guarantee!